 This step will be of particular use if the guitar in question has been hanging on a wall mount or outside of its case for a longer period of time, thus attracting dust in its motionless and unprotected state.

-At most you will want to use antiseptic wipes or rubbing alcohol to clean the surface layer of germs and dirt, taking one wipe and one fret at a time as carefully as you can manage.
+At most you will want to use antiseptic wipes or rubbing alcohol to clean the surface layer of germs and dirt.
+Take one wipe and one fret at a time as carefully as you can manage.

 3rd Step – More Considered Clean

-Now that the surface layer of dirt and dust is out of the way, you will want to begin tackling the more stubborn bits, which will usually be comprised of dried skin fused pickled with sweat, fused together in such that makes it inherently more difficult to clean the fretboard off.
+Now that the surface layer of dirt and dust is out of the way, you will want to begin tackling the more stubborn bits.
+These will usually be comprised of dried skin fused pickled with sweat, fused together in such a way that makes it inherently more difficult to clean the fretboard off.

-After using a damp cloth in the previous step, I would recommend using the finest steel wool you can find, the optimum being a #0000-grade steel wool, which will seek to break down the tough dirt without tearing away the frets themselves.
+After using a damp cloth, I would recommend using the finest steel wool you can find, the optimum being a #0000-grade steel wool, which will seek to break down the tough dirt without tearing away the frets themselves.

-Gently work the steel wool, taking each fret as it comes and working through the whole fretboard, rubbing in circular motions to more or less ease the dirt out of the surface and weaken its clutches.
+Gently work the steel wool, taking each fret as it comes and working through the whole fretboard.
+Rub in circular motions to more or less ease the dirt out of the surface and weaken its clutches.

-Though it can be incredibly useful and well adapted to rid a fretboard of dirt, steel wool also emits microscopic fibers which can cling to the inside of the guitar and affect the internal mechanisms and hardware of the guitar.
+Though it can be incredibly useful and well adapted to rid a fretboard of dirt, steel wool also emits microscopic fibers.
+These can cling to the inside of the guitar and affect the internal mechanisms and hardware of the guitar.
 This can be especially true for guitars that come with pickups, including an electric guitar.